PMiranda98/NextChapter/README.md

 ## About the solution

-Each service was designed based on the clean architecture philosophy with CQRS design pattern for the communication between the different projects.<br />
+Each service was designed based on the clean architecture philosophy with CQRS design pattern.<br />
 At the solution level, four different API protocol types were used:
  - REST: For the endpoints access of each services;
  - AMQP: An event bus with RabbitMQ as message broker for a more frequently, non coupled and asynchronous communication between services;